Filosofem: Background

 Varg Vikernes recorded the first four Burzum albums between January 1992 and March 1993 at the Grieg Hall in Bergen.
 However, the releases were spread out, with many months between the recording and the release of each album.
 During this time, Vikernes became a part of the early Norwegian black metal scene and met Mayhem guitarist Euronymous.
 He also took part in burning down four churches, along with other members of the scene.
 In August 1993, Vikernes stabbed Euronymous to death outside his apartment in Oslo.
-He was arrested a few days later and, in May 1994, was sentenced to 21 years in prison for both the murder, and for church arson.
+He was arrested nine days later and, in May 1994, was sentenced to 21 years in prison for both the murder, and for church arson.

 The album's opening track, "Dunkelheit", was the first song Vikernes wrote as Burzum, with the song itself initially being named "Burzum".
 It had been recorded in September 1992 for the Hvis lyset tar oss album, but Vikernes was unhappy with it due to how poor the recording quality was, so it went unused.
 Instead he re-recorded the track six months later which is the version that appears on Filosofem.
 According to a statement made by Vikernes on burzum.org, the master tapes for the version of "Burzum" meant for Hvis lyset tar oss were lost by the Norwegian prison system.

 Filosofem was recorded under purposefully bad conditions in order to retain a raw lo-fi sound.
 No guitar amplifier was used; instead Vikernes plugged his guitar into the amplifier of his brother's stereo and used old fuzz pedals.
 For the vocals, he asked a sound technician for the worst microphone he had, and ended up using an old helicopter headset.